hupili/python-for-data-and-media-communication-gitbook/notes-week-08.md

     - core07, score08, ... score10 ✅
     - absent ratio ✅
     - total number of pupil  ❓what does this mean???

+    Update 1108: TotPup -- Total pupil (pupil means "student in primary school") Update 1108: TotElig -- Total eligible (not all pupil is eligible to attend the test)

     2) Use pandas.pivot_table to generate crosstabs.
 Some motivating questions:
     - does higher score07 leads to higher score10? ✅